epadam/CNN_AV1/README.md

 # CNN AV1 Intra Encoder

-This is my master thesis at TU Dresden.
+This is my master thesis at Deutsche Telekom Chair of Communication Networks, TU Dresden.

 A CNN based AV1 intra encoder.
 This encoder uses CNN for 10 partition modes prediction for AV1 intra encoding.